Skip to content

 Section titled “Assetto Corsa Competizione: GT3 done right”

 ACC is the best GT3 endurance simulator available.
 The tire model, tire-pressure and temperature behavior, and dynamic weather are more sophisticated than anything in the original AC, and every car is a real GT3/GT4 entry on a laser-scanned circuit.
 That fidelity is also why it has no mods: the physics and tire model are tuned per-car against real data, and Kunos kept the platform closed to protect it.
-You get a focused, polished GT3 game, not a sandbox.
+The result is a focused, polished GT3 game rather than an open sandbox.

 Assetto Corsa Evo: early access and what it’s becoming